based on Reviews

 The DGE explains the “average lifestyle” with regard to nutrition as follows:

-(Source: Annette Braun, press spokeswoman of the DGE in ÄZ 19.7.1999)
+(Source: Annette Braun, press spokesperson of the DGE in ÄZ 19.7.1999)

-It is already clear that the reference values determined in this way can hardly be universally valid.
+It's already clear that the reference values determined in this way can hardly be universally valid.
 For example, who is free from stress, environmental toxins, everyday drugs, etc.?
 Who is completely "healthy"?
-And we don't even have to think about serious illnesses here - even an absorption disorder in the intestine ensures that only a fraction of the nutrients actually reach the cells.Often undetected “silent inflammation” (chronic inflammation), e.g. due to autoimmune diseases, also leads to an increased need for micronutrients.
+And we don't even have to consider serious illnesses here – even a malabsorption disorder in the intestines ensures that only a fraction of the nutrients actually reaches the cells.
+Even often undetected "silent inflammation" (chronic inflammation), e.g.,due to autoimmune diseases, for example, lead to an increased need for micronutrients.

 BfR – Maximum Level Recommendations (2018)

-• Tolerable Maximum Daily Intake [UL]
+• Tolerable maximum daily intake [UL]

-• intake through the usual diet
+• Intake levels through the usual diet

 The safe intake level for food supplements (including fortified foods) is derived as follows: